Last Updated on

 Bhutan is probably the safest destination in the world for travellers.

-Crime against foreigners is completely unheard of.
+Crime against foreigners is entirely unheard of.

-No specific vaccination is required to visit Bhutan, but as in all other Asian countries, the basic vaccinations are recommended.
+No specific vaccination is required to visit Bhutan, but as in all other Asian countries, the essential vaccinations are recommended.
 Especially an updated Rabies vaccination since the street dog population is very high.
 Most of the dogs are extremely docile, and there are very few cases of tourists ever being bitten.

 Only drink purified or bottled water.